Q: What is Amazon HealthLake?

 Q: What security and privacy measures does Amazon HealthLake have in place?

-A: Amazon HealthLake is a HIPAA-eligible service that meets rigorous security and access controls to ensure patients’ sensitive health data is protected and meets regulatory compliance.
-Customer data is encrypted in transit and at rest at all times.
-Customer data is stored in S3, DynamoDB, and the Amazon Elasticsearch Service (AES).
-S3 data has versioning enabled to protect data against accidental deletion and is encrypted using Customer-Managed Keys (CMK).
-The data in AES is also encrypted using Customer-Managed Keys (CMK) – in a single-tenant architecture – to provide an additional level of protection when data is accessed or searched so that the same key is not shared by multiple customers.
-Also, per FHIR specification, if a customer to delete a piece of data, it will be only be hidden from analysis and results; not deleted from the service, and is only versioned.
+Amazon HealthLake is a HIPAA-eligible service that meets rigorous security and access control standards to ensure patients’ sensitive health data is protected and meets regulatory compliance.
+Customer data is encrypted at all times, in transit and at rest.
+Data is encrypted using Customer-Managed Keys (CMK).
+Also, per FHIR specification, if a customer deletes a piece of data, it will be only be hidden from analysis and results; it is not deleted from the service, and is only versioned.
 Amazon HealthLake is GDPR-compliant.

 Q: Do I need a Business Associate Addendum (BAA) before I can use Amazon HealthLake?

-A: Amazon HealthLake is a HIPAA eligible service and if you are storing Protected Health Information on AWS, you are required to have a BAA.
+Amazon HealthLake is a HIPAA eligible service.
+If you are storing Protected Health Information on AWS, you are required to have a BAA.
 You can quickly enter into a BAA online using the AWS Artifacts click through found here.